SCOPE OF THIS CHAPTER

 There are specific pages on the ePEP for the social worker, designated teacher and both parties to complete.

-The Personal Education Plan should be initiated as part of the Care Plan before the child becomes Looked After (or within 10 working days in the case of an emergency placement), and be available within 20 working days for the first Looked After Review meeting.
+All Children in Care must have a Care Plan, of which the PEP is an integral part.
+The Personal Education Plan (pre school to age 18) should be initiated as part of the Care Plan before the child becomes Looked After (or within 10 working days in the case of an emergency placement), and be available within 20 working days for the first Looked After Review meeting.

 Once an ePEP has been completed, the Virtual School Head has a quality assurance role and will either agree that the PEP is appropriate, agree the PEP with recommendations for the next PEP or not approve the PEP returning it to be completed to a higher standard.